Survival International

 Despite the abuses and doubts, Verra, an organization which oversees the certification of projects and the sale of carbon credits, has certified NRT’s scheme.

-Please act now by writing to Verra and NRT’s backers, asking that they scrap this project altogether.
+Please act now by writing to Verra and NRT’s backers, asking that they finally scrap this project altogether.

-Your email will be sent to:
+Your email will be sent to

 Verra (who oversee the certification of carbon credits);

-Carbon credit project verrifying company Ruby Canyon
+Carbon credit project verrifying company TÜV SÜD America Inc.

 Don't miss out on your next chance to stand with Indigenous and tribal peoples worldwide.